safidea/engine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Safidea Engine
+about: Create a report to help us improve La Tech Force Engine
 ---

 **Describe the bug**